-I found this recipe for Guinness Brownies on The Chic Site.
+I found this recipe for these Guinness Brownies on The Chic Site.

 - 5 tbs unsalted butter, cut into cubes